pedrofurtado/vagrant-ubuntu-workspace/README.md

 ## Usage

-How to use this workspace with Vagrant:
+How to use this workspace with:

 Vagrantfile